Civic Literacy Youth Network (CLYN):

 Speakers not depicted here include:

-• Representative from Humanist Canada
+• Representatives from Humanist Canada

-Youth will meet once every three weeks in a 2-hour meeting.
-Meetings will begin with guest speakers, follow with large group discussions, and continue in small group dialogue with peers.
 Guest speakers from various communities will join to share insight about a current topic or lived experience.
-All meetings will be facilitated by CCRL team members who are trained educators and specialists in this area, and community partners who will receive CCRL training.
+All meetings will be facilitated by CCRL team members who are trained educators and specialists in this area.

 • Attend seven of eight monthly online Zoom meetings for the full duration, which requires stable internet connections